1337z/lisher/README.md

 ## :star: Features

-> Unchecked features are in development
+Pub`lish` your module to NPM, GIT and VSCE with a single command.

-Publish your module to the every provider you like!
+You can choose where you want your module to be published.
-In seconds.
+Lisher will detect task managers as grunt and will ask you to run them before publishing!

-Lisher also detects task managers as grunt and will ask you to run it before publishing!
+You forgot to commit your changes?
+Don't worry, lisher will notify you and if you want you can also set the commit message in lisher itself for an even faster publication.

 ### Publish providers